sonata-project/SonataEasyExtendsBundle/Resources/doc/reference/why.rst

 Mainly all you need is to follow instructions in previous paragraph.

-   - Declare you entity/epository as described above
+   - Declare you entity/repository as described above
    - Use your entity/repostiory as described above.
    - Before generation you also need "skeleton" file that will describe AB entity.
+Skeleton file can either xml or yml.
 For fully working example see SonataMediaBundle.

 At last you can run ``php app/console sonata:easy-extends:generate YourVBBundleName`` and that's it!